 Four of the teaching unions, which make up the Northern Ireland Teachers' Council (NITC), have declared industrial action primarily in relation to a pay dispute.
 This includes non-co-operation with the Education and Training Inspectorate (ETI).
-Prior to the inspection, the school informed the ETI that none of the teachers, including the acting principal and senior leadership team, would be co-operating with the inspection.
-Representatives of the board of governors agreed to meet the inspectors to discuss the school's arrangements for safeguarding the pupils.
+Prior to the inspection, the school informed the ETI that none of the teachers would be co-operating with the inspection.
+Members of the senior leadership and a representative of the board of governors, co-operated with the inspection in relation to safeguarding responsibilities.
 The ETI has a statutory duty to monitor, inspect and report on the quality of education under Article 102 of the Education and Libraries (Northern Ireland) Order 1986.
 Therefore, the inspection proceeded and the following evaluations are based on the evidence as made available at the time of the inspection.